rnestler/rnestler.github.io-source/content/articles/2017/2017-05-08_visiting_plan_zero.rst

     3D printers

-While one 3D printer is fully operational, one of the members is building his own printer next to it.
+While three 3D printers are fully operational, one of the members is building a forth printer next to them.

 The space is also well equipped for most mechanic needs, with a nice workshop.